 The error message "debug port fail" is returned when the TDO response is different from the expected one.
 Please follow the steps described below.
-If the error persists, then send the result of your diagnosis to support@lauterbach.com
+If the error persists, then submit a support ticket and include the results of your diagnosis.

-The same disagnosis also applies for the error messages "debug port time-out" and "subcore communication time-out".
+The same diagnosis also applies for the error messages "debug port time-out" and "subcore communication time-out".

 Start-up script / CPU selection